https://educationhub.blog.gov.uk/2026/05/the-childrens-wellbeing-bill-what-parents-need-to-know/

 That’s why we are introducing compulsory Children Not in School registers in every local authority in England, so local authorities can identify all children not in school in their area and ensure that all children are receiving a suitable education.

 There are many reasons why parents choose to home educate, including where their child has special educational needs.
-As long as they are providing a good, safe education they can continue to do so.
-The measures will ensure that the most vulnerable children cannot be withdrawn from school until it is confirmed that this would be in their best interests, and that the education to be provided outside of school is suitable.
+As long as they are providing a suitable, safe education they can continue to do so.
+The measures will ensure that some of the most vulnerable children or those with very complex needs cannot be withdrawn from school for home education if it would be in their best interests to attend school, or no suitable arrangements have been made for their education outside of school.

-But how will the Bill actually help protect children?
+But how will the Act actually help protect children?

-The Bill introduces a series of safety measures that are new, with a focus on a joined-up system to stop vulnerable children falling through cracks in services.
+The Act introduces a series of safety measures that are new, with a focus on a joined-up system to stop vulnerable children falling through cracks in services.

 Keeping children safe is the key driver of this change, and existing data protection laws already make clear that safeguarding must be prioritised when deciding whether to share information.
 This new law will mean more confidence for those responsible for requesting and providing sensitive information – speeding up the process and providing a clear legal basis for sharing information on the grounds of safeguarding and promotion of welfare.